blogc-template - blogc's template format

 Blocks can be defined more than once, but can't be nested.

-The available blocks are: entry
+The available blocks are: entry, listing, listing_empty, listing_entry

-and listing_once
+and listing_once.

-block is included in the output file when blogc(1)
+The content of an entry block is included in the output file when blogc(1)

-option, and with only one source file.
+is called without -l option, and with only one source file.
 It is used to

 render a single entry of your blog/website.
 All the variables defined in the